Kemp Mill, Maryland: Transportation

-Kemp Mill is serviced by Ride On bus numbers 8, 9 and during rush hours, number 31, as well as Metrobus numbers C2 and C4.
+Kemp Mill is serviced by Ride On bus numbers 8, 9 and during rush hours, number 31, as well as Metrobus route M12.
 Washington Metro service on the Red Line is also available in the nearby Wheaton Metro Station and Silver Spring Metro Station.
+The metro station is home to the longest single-span escalator in the Western Hemisphere.

 Education

 Montgomery County Public Schools operates public schools.

 Kemp Mill Elementary School, Odessa Shannon Middle School and Northwood High School are each in Kemp Mill.

 Kemp Mill is a highly educated community, with 92.5% of the population having a high-school diploma or higher and 60.2% holding a bachelor's degree or higher (as of 2020).